 In this presentation find out what worked and what didn't with San Jose, California's urban trail network.

-by Yves Zsutty, Trail Manager, City of San Jose - Parks, Recreation, and Neighborhood Services
+by Yves Zsutty, Division Manager, City of San Jose - Parks, Recreation, and Neighborhood Services

 Every trail project is different and provides opportunities for success and failures.
 San Jose has developed a 60-mile Trail Network with 40 more miles planned for development.
 This presentation showcases 25 completed San Jose Trail projects with focused and honest discussion about what worked, what didn't work, and the lessons learned.

 The projects selected offer a broad range of findings gained from all phases of development, from initial scoping through studies, planning, design and construction.
 Tips will be offered on how to manage and message challenges in a straightforward and engaging manner to sustain community support.

 This National Sign Guidebook presents information for planning, designing, fabricating, procuring, installing, and maintaining signs in a clear, complete, and user friendly format.

 The purpose of this document is to provide the required tools for trail planners, designers, and contractors to deploy a cohesive trail signage program throughout the City of San José’s Trail Network.

 A guide for anyone who wants to better understand trails planning, decision making, and trail project development.
 If you’re a trail enthusiast with big ideas, a trail advocate, a stewardship volunteer, or public agency staff person interfacing with local partners, this guide is for you.

 This second edition of the Physical Activity Guidelines for Americans provides science-based guidance to help people ages 3 years and older improve their health through participation in regular physical activity.